petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/option-api-basics.md

    unzip liferay-d3g5.zip
    ```

-1. Options are scoped to an instance.
-You cannot create multiple options with the same `key`.
+1. Options are scoped to an instance, and each option must specify a unique `key`.

    Use the cURL script to add a new option.
 On the command line, navigate to the `curl` folder.
 Execute the `Option_POST_ToInstance.sh` script.

    ```bash
    ./Option_POST_ToInstance.sh